mroncarelli/pyxhydro/README.md

 instruments are already set up in the `sixte_instruments.json` file, including the `xrism-resolve-test` fake instrument mentioned above, and they should work if you have downloaded the corresponding files.

-For older Sixte versions (before version 3) also an additional advanced xml file may be required in the same subfolder: you can add the `adv_xml` attribute to configure it (see `sixte_instruments_v2.json` for some example).
-Configuring *eRosita* requires the additional attribute `"special": "erosita"`, and the 7 .xml files corresponding to the different telescope modules listed in the `xml` attribute, comma separated.
+Configuring*eRosita* requires the additional attribute `"special": "erosita"`, and the 7 .xml files corresponding to the different telescope modules listed in the `xml` attribute, comma separated.
 For the survey mode the `attitude` attribute must also be added containing the attitude file (see the instruments `erosita` and `erass1` in the `sixte_instruments.json` file).

 In order to verify if your instruments are set up correctly, open a Python console and run
 ```